martin-honnen/martin-honnen.github.io/xslt3fiddle/readme.md

 *   supports secondary result documents created with `xsl:result-document`
 *   now with load buttons to load input XML or JSON and/or XSLT from local file system
 *   also save link/button to save result document to the file system
+*   save XML or JSON input and XSLT code in URL query string